dumptcp/rustwebserver/README.md

 A fast static file server written in Rust (Actix Web).
 Run a few commands, and your site is live.

-This is the Rust port of [golangwebserver](https://github.com/dumptcp/golangwebserver).
-Each folder behaves the same as the Go folder with the same name: same routing, same headers, same ETags, same compression levels.

 ---

 ## Step 1 — Install Rust + update your server